RedHatProductSecurity/trestle-bot/actions/rules-transform/README.md

 ## Action Behavior

-The purpose of this action is to sync the rules view data in YAML to OSCAL with `compliance-trestle` and commit changes back to the branch or submit a pull request (if desired).
+The purpose of this action is to sync the rules view data in YAML to OSCAL with `compliance-trestle` and generation corresponding Markdown and commit changes back to the branch or submit a pull request (if desired).
 Below are the main use-cases/workflows available:

 - The default behavior of this action is to run the rules transformation and commit the changes back to the branch the workflow ran from ( `github.ref_name` ).
 The branch can be changed by setting the field `branch`.
 If no changes exist or the changes do not exist with the file pattern set, no changes will be made and the action will exit successfully.